Tchaikovsky Sheet Music and Biography

 He liked to walk two hours a day and enjoyed mushroom picking!

 Tchaikovsky was able to resign from the Moscow Conservatory due to a wealthy widow called Nadezhda von Meck who provided him with monthly payments until 1890.
-She did however stipulate that they ever meet!
+She did however stipulate that they never meet!

 Tsar III of Russian honoured Tchaikovsky and gave him a lifetime pension.

-Musical Downloads and Further Reading
+Tchaikovsky Sheet Music Downloads and Further Reading